The following advice is “Preliminary Advice Only” of a generic nature, and should only be used for such purpose.

-Proposed Amendment C148 is currently under consideration by Council and this will result in a major reform of the current Yarra Ranges Planning Scheme if adopted.
-In addition to the Zoning & Overlays requirements, Proposed Amendment C148 includes a Draft “Dwellings in Green Wedge Areas Policy”, within which Council identifies three types of areas within the Green Wedge Areas of the Shire, for which any dwelling application would be considered in relation too.
+Amendment C148 was recently incorporated into the Yarra Ranges Planning Scheme on 01 December 2022.
+This Amendment is a major reform of the Yarra Ranges Planning Scheme.
+In addition to the Zoning & Overlays requirements, Amendment C148 included a “Dwellings in Green Wedge Areas Policy”, within which Council identified three types of areas within the Green Wedge Areas of the Shire, for which any dwelling application would be considered in relation too.
 In summary these are:

-- Rural Landscape Areas: Generally partially cleared rural residential lots >2 hectares.
+- Rural Landscape Areas: Generally partially cleared rural residential lots of >2 hectares.

 Any proposed Vegetation Removal or works in proximity to protected vegetation will likely require planning permit assessment under the Significant Landscape Overlay (SLO) and/or other areas of the planning scheme.
 Any native vegetation removal might also trigger Native Vegetation Offset Contributions as a permit condition, particularly for lots >4000m².
 An Arborist Report assessment will typically be required for existing trees in the vicinity of the proposed works, regardless of whether they are proposed for removal or retention.

 A Cultural Heritage Management Plan (CHMP) assessment is not normally required for “building and works” directly associated with a Dwelling, as such works are considered an exempt activity.
-This should be confirmed by Council - such reports if required can be quite costly and result in substantial time delays.
+This should be confirmed by Council - such reports if required can be quite costly and result in substantial time delays to the planning process.

 A critical element in any planning application assessment, will be the sites ability to retain its effluent waste (septic field) within its lot boundaries, should mains sewer not be available.
 The proximity to any waterway / dam may also impact the development area of the site.
 This should be investigated prior to finalising a decision to purchase, as the effluent field may need to be located a certain distance away from any watercourse / dam.
 Development won’t be approved if the site is unable to retain its septic effluent waste appropriately within the site boundaries, in the abscence of mains sewer.

 It is possible to apply for a planning permit for a dwelling on a vacant rural allotment under the planning scheme.
 However, formal application to Council is the only way to test the merit of any application.
-Only Council, VCAT or the Supreme Court can ultimately decide whether a planning permit should issue with regard to any proposed application.
-The permit application & dwelling siting, should be about balancing the various factors under the planning scheme, including any affect on neighbouring properties & their existing horticultural/agricultural activities, with retention and protection of Productive Agricultural Land a key element of any decision on an application.
+Council, VCAT or the Supreme Court can ultimately decide whether a planning permit should issue with regard to any proposed application.
+The permit application & dwelling siting, should be about balancing the various factors under the planning scheme, including any affect on neighbouring properties & any neighbouring horticultural/agricultural activities, with retention and protection of Productive Agricultural Land a key element of any decision on an application.

-Planning Application costs and associated third party consultancy reports (BMO, EMO, Arborist etc) could easily result in planning applications costs of typically between $10000 - $30000 for planning applications for dwellings in Green Wedge Areas of the Shire.
-Should decision at VCAT be required, the costs could be substantially higher.
+Planning Application costs and associated third party consultancy reports (BMO, EMO, Arborist etc) could easily result in planning applications costs of typically between $25000 - $40000 for planning applications for dwellings in Green Wedge Areas of the Shire.
+Should decision at VCAT be required, the costs could be substantially higher, and timeframe substantially longer.